 Always maintain high writing standards

 Ensure the structure, flow and pacing of content is such that the learner can progress with ease and fluency

 Make UX paramount in design decisions

-With an asset-based approach, the ID role becomes ever more crucial in content development.
+With an asset-based approach, content development skills become ever more crucial.
 A different set of ID challenges now exist, but they’re challenges that a competent instructional designer will relish.

 It’s not enough now to list learning objectives and match well-presented slides to those objectives.
-With short, bite-sized learning assets requiring to be of a ‘single-outcome’ nature, often as part of suite of such learning resources, instructional design requires a thorough knowledge of the target audience and its competencies, and an in-depth understanding of what exactly needs to be remembered.
+Shorter, bite-sized learning assets are of a ‘single-outcome’ nature, often as part of a suite of such learning resources.
+Learning experience design requires a thorough knowledge of the target audience and its competencies, and an in-depth understanding of what exactly needs to be remembered.
 The ability to teach is paramount.
 Microcontent is short by nature, so an ID has a limited ‘time’ to effectively convey each key learning outcome in a focused, concise way.

-In addition, developing content for a full and pure microlearning programme, complete with adaptive learning and spaced repetition, requires inventive and smart planning of microcontent activities and their strategical deployment.
+In addition, developing content for a full and pure microlearning programme, complete with adaptive learning and spaced repetition, requires inventive and smart planning of microcontent activities and their strategic deployment.

 A full range of high-class ID skills is required: